Auto Insurance Liability And You: What To Know

 - $10,000 in property damage coverage

 Maintaining this level of insurance coverage is critical to ensuring protection in the event of an accident.
-Drivers must show proof of insurance in the form of a insurance identification card, as well as a policy’s declaration page.
+Drivers must show proof of insurance in the form of an insurance identification card, as well as a policy’s declaration page.

-Insurance Coverage Terms
+Insurance Coverage Terms To Learn

 Purchasing auto insurance can be stressful.
 Connecticut motorists, however, have a responsibility to go through this process in order to legally drive within the state.
 When taking this step, Connecticut residents must have an understanding of the terminology used in order to fully grasp what insurance coverage they are purchasing.